 Cambridge University Cricket Club

-Until 2000, the much coveted cricket Blue was awarded to those who represented CUCC in an annual three-day Varsity Match against Oxford University Cricket Club, generally held at Lord's.
+Until 2000, the much coveted cricket Blue was awarded to those who represented CUCC in an annual three-day University Match against Oxford University Cricket Club, generally held at Lord's.
 Since then the three-day match has been replaced by a one-day match at Lord's and a four-day match either at Fenner's or The Parks.
 Blues are now awarded to those players appearing in either match.
+Since 2008 an annual Twenty20 fixture has also been played, which has attracted large crowds in both cities.

-In recent years womens' cricket has become popular at Cambridge University and CUWCC now have an active fixture list and an annual Varsity Match against Oxford.
-This is currently played on the Nursery Ground at Lord's on the same day as the CUCC versus OUCC Varsity Match.
+In recent years womens' cricket has become popular at Cambridge University and CUWCC now have an active fixture list and an annual one-day University Match against Oxford.
+This is currently played on the Nursery Ground at Lord's on the same day as the CUCC versus OUCC match.
 For more details about CUWCC, please visit the CUWCC section.